buildingsmart-community/ifcJSON/Documentation/README.md

 "global_id": "028c968f-687d-484e-9c0a-5048a923b8c4"
 ~~~

-### 2.8 PredefinedTypes and ObjectTypes and Classes
+### 2.8 PredefinedTypes and ObjectTypes and Types
 There are multiple ways to define the object type of an object in the IFC EXPRESS schema.
-In IFC.JSON, the same structure is followed and you can include type information in the `Class`, `PredefinedType` and `ObjectType` attributes.
-As indicated in the IFC.JSON schema, the `Class` and `ObjectType` attributes refer to a string.
-The `Class` attribute is hereby reserved for the IFC class name.
+In IFC.JSON, the same structure is followed and you can include type information in the `Type`, `PredefinedType` and `ObjectType` attributes.
+As indicated in the IFC.JSON schema, the `Type` and `ObjectType` attributes refer to a string.
+The `Type` attribute is hereby reserved for the IFC type name.
 The `PredefinedType` attribute is only available for a number of objects, and the allowed values for this attributes are listed in the IFC.JSON schema (identical to EXPRESS schema).

 This is valid:
 ~~~
 {
-  "Class": "IfcDoor",
+  "Type": "IfcDoor",
   "GlobalId": "f3b96025-a1f3-42a8-b047-b6cc5b1880ff",
   "Name": "A common door",
   "Description": "Description of a standard door",